 Core Performance Skills

-No performer can perform without practising and developing essential skills.
-Performing Arts students have the opportunity to work on a range of projects at Derwen College.
+Performing Arts students practice and develop essential performance skills.
+You will have the opportunity to work on a range of projects at Derwen College.
 This includes videos, dance and movement exploration, script work and theatre in education, Makaton sign song and dance, and much more!

 From costumes to make-up, scenery to props, and promoting a performing arts event you will have the opportunity to explore some of the design skills used in the field of performing arts.